taskrabbit/ReactNativeSampleApp/README.md

 * Install nvm and iojs-v2.4.0
 * Run it: `npm start`

 It has sample data in the `models.js` file.
-For example, there is a user bleonard (password: "sample") tha you can log in as.
+For example, there is a user bleonard (password: "sample") that you can log in as.

 ### Android